samprietoserrano/fraktur-ocr-transcription/README.md

     * optionally, update the list of unknown words after a manual review
 29. `text-correction\manualcheck_corpus.py`
     * optionally, run a manual review on the list of corpus words
-    * this script auto-updates, thus no need for separate update script
+      * since this script auto-updates, there is no need for separate update script

 ## Page Group Breakdown